Storytelling and History in Yellow Springs, Ohio

 Many options for lodging in Yellow Springs give guests the choice of small motels, B & B's, and other picturesque places, including Jailhouse Suites that are located in a former Village Jail.

 The Springs Motel is all solar powered!
 This is a great place for low prices and clean rooms with amenities like free WIFI and free breakfast.

 Young's Jersey Dairy is just two miles northeast of Yellow Springs as well, with family events, two restaurants, a homemade bakery store and more.

 It is a pleasure for students to attend classes so near nature, where they can take a break in the world of nature and use the setting for images for photography and other arts classes.
 On my last visit, one paved walking path was lined with artistic benches for seating.

-Back in the 1980s, an associate attended Antioch and loved the sorts of classes offered and the pass/no-pass grading system for all her classes.
-Antioch opened in 1854 and continued to train students to 2008, when they lost too much funding and closed.
-They have reopened since 2011 and are offering free tuition for a total of thee years of education at the school.
-This was done under Governor Ted Strickland in the 2000s for the University of Toledo and we expect it to be successful at Antioch as well.
+Back in the 1980s, an associate of mine attended Antioch and loved the sorts of classes offered on a pass/no-pass grading system.
+The school trained students to 2008, but lost too much funding and closed.
+It reopened in 2011 and are offering free tuition for a total of thee years of education under Governor Ted Strickland's educational programs. .

-Among the famous graduates of Antioch are some interesting persons: Rod Serling (Twilight Zone ) and Coretta Scott King, who are known to most of the public.
+Among the famous graduates of Antioch are some interesting persons: Rod Serling (Twilight Zone) and Coretta Scott King.
 Alumni also include politicians, scientists, writers, Nobel Prize winners, and explorers.

 - Antioch University Midwest | Dayton, Cincinnati